alexeygumirov/lofree-flow-fn-fix/README.md

 This little script allows to fix this issue every time it occures.
 In my case every time I switch off and switch on the Lofree Flow keyboard, it forgets the settings and I have to run this script again.

+This script just changes the Fn mode directly in the keyboard parameters file: `/sys/module/hid_apple/parameters/fnmode`.
+- Value **1** means Fn lock is off: default action of the Fn keys is media control.
+- Value **2** means Fn lock is on: default action of the Fn keys is standard Fn key action (F1, F2...F12).
+And media control works by pressing Fn + F1, Fn + F2, and so on.

 ## How to use

 1. Download script file: `wget https://raw.githubusercontent.com/alexeygumirov/lofree-flow-fn-fix/main/lofreemodefix`